ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

-You can replace the code inside `__pfb_draw_handler` with your own and check the result visually in the default scene coming with the display adapter.
-During this process, you can, of course, use the default pictures coming with Arm-2d, i.e. the CMSIS-Logo as shown in **Figure 2-2** via corresponding `arm_2d_tile_t` objects: `c_tileCMSISLogoGRAY8`, `c_tileCMSISLogoRGB565` and `c_tileCMSISLogoCCCA8888` defined in `cmsis_logo.c`.
+You can replace the code inside `__pfb_draw_handler` with your own and visually check the result in the default scene hidden by the display adapter.
+During this process, you can, of course, use the default picture resources coming with Arm-2d, for example, the CMSIS-Logo as shown in **Figure 2-2** via corresponding `arm_2d_tile_t` objects: `c_tileCMSISLogoGRAY8`, `c_tileCMSISLogoRGB565` and `c_tileCMSISLogoCCCA8888` defined in `cmsis_logo.c`.
 But sooner or later, you would like to use your own pictures.
-Arm-2D provides a Python script helping you to convert images into `arm_2d_tile_t` objects written in C. For more, please read this [guide](../tools/README.md) for details.
+Arm-2D provides a Python script to help you convert images into `arm_2d_tile_t` objects in C. For more details, please read this [guide](../tools/README.md).

 **Figure 2-2 The Default Picture resource: CMSIS logo**